-If you want a full-frame, mid-size Canon DSLR, then your current options are the EOS 6D Mark II and the EOS 5D Mark IV.
+If you want a full-frame, mid-size Canon DSLR, then you will probably be choosing between the EOS 6D Mark II and the EOS 5D Mark IV.

 Both bring about wide-reaching improvements over their respective predecessors, but Canon bills the cameras as two very different machines.
 One is labelled as an enthusiast's model and the other aimed at professionals.
 Accordingly, the latter has the significantly heftier price tag, with the price of a very good L lens between them.